enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

   with, the variable node is replaced with an appropriate value.
 - A `Var x` port cannot be moved without updating the `VarAddr` value.
 - If a variable does not occur in a lambda node's body, the variable is implicitly connected to an eraser.
-We represent this by having the first half of $x$ be `FREE`.
+We represent this by having $v = 0$, since the root port can never have a `Var`.
 - If this lambda is the identity function, then $v = x'$.
-This possibility is critical to keep in mind when interacting.
+- Lambda nodes take up a variable amount of memory.
+  - The identity lambda and a lambda that erases its variable both use 3 64-bit values of memory.
+  - Lambda nodes that use their variables and are not an identity take up 4 64-bit values of memory.
-- It is nice when reading memory dumps that `Lam x` and `Var x` point to the same address `x`.
+- It is nice when reading memory dumps that #slot(`Lam`, $x$) and #slot(`Var`, $x$) point to the same address `x`.

 Lastly, there is space in $thick #`[` #`Lam` x #`]` thick$ and $thick #`[` #`App` x #`]` thick$ ports to store a label, so we could have labelled lambdas and application nodes as well, to encode data structures.